simshadows/mhwi-build-search-prototype/README.md

 3) Enjoy.
 You literally have nothing else to do other than watch the terminal output because this program has no user interface.

+## Database Note

+All Master Rank armour up until (and including) Guildwork has been added.
+Anything beyond that is a bit patchy (though I do try to add all of the important pieces of armour).

+In the interest of simplicity, full armour sets will NOT be added to the database for now.
+At the time of writing, these are:

+- Geralt Alpha
+- Ciri Alpha
+- Leon Alpha+
+- Claire Alpha+

+In the interest of validity, I will only add things that appear in the PC version of Monster Hunter World.
+All console exclusives will be left out (at least until I can figure out a good way to allow the user to filter things out).

+Other notable sets that should hopefully be added in the near future:

+- Acrobat Earrings
+- Showman Earrings

 ## Planned Development Roadmap

 1) Make a simple EFR optimizer for GS and SnS.
 I want this script to automatically create entire builds with as little manual tweaking as possible (except for updating the database, or stating build constraints).